Skip to main content

 Timeline: Months 6-12

-Property sales: If the estate needs liquidity to pay debts or heirs want to sell inherited property, we coordinate sales and proper proceeds distribution.
+If heirs want to sell inherited property or the estate needs liquidity, we coordinate sales and proper proceeds distribution.

 5